-Psychology entails the scientific study of behavior, broadly defined.
-As we shall quickly see, how we understand and study behavior often depends on the theoretical framework used.
-Hence, a key goal of this course is to guide students toward a broad and critical understanding of psychology from a number of different perspectives.
-We will accomplish this by exploring, evaluating, and discussing various strengths and weaknesses of different perspectives for understanding behavior based on the theoretical and empirical literature.
+Psychology entails the scientific study of behavior, broadly defined, including the study of human sexuality.
+As we shall see, how we understand and study sexual behavior often depends on the theoretical framework used.
+Hence, a key goal of this course is to guide students toward a broad and critical understanding of human sexuality from a number of different perspectives.
+We will accomplish this by exploring, evaluating, and discussing different perspectives for understanding human sexuality based on the theoretical and empirical literature, and writing a term paper examining cultural variations in human sexuality.
 Films may be used to help reinforce ideas and issues presented in the lectures and in the readings.
 This is a lecture class only.
 Students are expected to attend all lectures and participate in class discussions and activities.
+Given the course topic, please be aware that some course materials and class discussions will be sexually explicit.